gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

       ![Target firmware 6.3](docs/particle-device-firmware-target.jpg)

-2. Flash the Particle Photon with Azure IoT Hub Client app your device from the Particle IDE.
+2. Flash your Particle Photon with Azure IoT Hub Client app your device from the Particle IDE.

 ## Understanding the AzureIotHubClient Library